Sklyvan/Androsix/README.md

 ## Main Operations

 These operations are the most basic operations that you will need to connect your device to Android Debug Bridge.
+The files containing the operations are inside the mno folder.

 ##### Check for ADB Installation